Dhe-Iris/weatherForecast/README.md

 - `index.html`: The main HTML file containing the app’s structure.
 - `styles.css`: External CSS file for styling and responsiveness.
-- `script.js`: JavaScript file that powers the app’s functionality.
+- `script.js`: JavaScript file that powers the app’s interactivity and logic.

 ---